Criteria for Bariatric Surgery

 - Have made repeated failed attempts at nonsurgical weight loss

-- Have a body mass index (BMI) greater than or equal to 35 (which corresponds roughly to 75 pounds over ideal weight) and/or along with a weight-related (co-morbid) condition, such as severe diabetes, hypertension, heart disease or sleep apnea.
+- Have a body mass index (BMI) of 35 to 40 (which corresponds roughly to 75 pounds over ideal weight) and/or along with a weight-related (co-morbid) condition, such as severe diabetes, hypertension, heart disease or sleep apnea.

 - Are psychologically competent to understand the procedure and the postoperative plan